o3de/o3de-multiplayersample-assets/readme.md

 1. The Gems were created from the Asset Gem template

-2. Then the gem.json (metadata) was manually updated per-gem
+2. Then the `gem.json` (metadata) was manually updated per-gem in a text editor to customize the information to display when browsing and viewing the Gems from the O3DE project manager.

 ```batch
 cd c:\path\to\o3de\